kokerinks/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add a order to a member by typing the command `addorder`
+1. User requests to add an order to a member by typing the command `addorder`
 2. SweetRewards shows order added successfully
 3. User can view the order that was added to the member successfully